WaylandM/dichroic-mirror-offsets/docs/Olympus_DM_correction_plugin.md

 Inside the subdirectory you will find several tif files, one for each of the channels in your original Olympus oir file.
 ![new image files created](img/files_created.png)

 Open and merge channel images in ImageJ/Fiji.
-All chanels should be correctly aligned.
+All channels should be correctly aligned.

 ![aligned_channels](img/aligned_channels.png)